Understanding the Distinction Between RFI and RFP

 • You can articulate specific evaluation criteria and weightings

-• You're ready to make a selection decision within 60-90 days
+• You're ready to make a selection decision within a defined timeframe

 • You have internal resources committed to evaluate proposals and conduct demos

-One pattern we've observed across 10,000+ procurement cycles: organizations that issue RFPs prematurely (without market understanding) receive proposals with 3-5x more variance in pricing and approach, making meaningful comparison nearly impossible.
+Organizations that issue RFPs prematurely (without market understanding) often receive proposals with significant variance in pricing and approach, making meaningful comparison difficult.

 Impact on Vendor Selection

 RFIs create your qualified vendor pool.
-They're filtering mechanisms that should reduce your consideration set from 20-30 possible vendors to 5-8 qualified candidates.
-According to CIPS procurement research, structured RFI processes improve final vendor satisfaction scores by 28% because expectations are properly set from the beginning.
+They're filtering mechanisms that should reduce your consideration set from a broad group of possible vendors to a smaller set of qualified candidates.
+Structured RFI processes improve final vendor satisfaction because expectations are properly set from the beginning.

-Pro tip from processing 400k+ RFP questions: Always include 3-5 scenario-based questions in your RFP that reveal how vendors actually think, not just what features they claim.
+Pro tip: Always include scenario-based questions in your RFP that reveal how vendors actually think, not just what features they claim.
 Example: "A user submits a security questionnaire at 4 PM Friday that's due Monday at 9 AM.
 Walk through exactly what happens in your platform, including any AI processes, human review, and quality checks."

 How to Effectively Use RFI and RFP in Procurement